 When to Visit Maplewood Farm

-The best times to visit Maplewood Farm are in the spring when there are sometimes baby animals, in the late spring to early fall when the leaves are on the trees and the place is looking pretty, and just after lunch time any day for the milking demonstrations which usually take place daily at around 1:15 pm.
+The best times to visit Maplewood Farm are early spring when there are baby animals; late spring to early fall when the trees are in their full bloom; and just after lunch time any day for the milking demonstrations which usually take place daily at around 1:15 pm.

 Tips and Advice

 Below are some suggestions on how to make the most out of your visit to Maplewood Farms.

 TIP #1: Families can bring picnic baskets, and there is even a large picnic shelter that people can use, which is great on rainy days.